jxtngx/lightning-lab/README.md

 `pod bug-report` creates a bug report to [submit issues on GitHub](https://github.com/Lightning-AI/lightning/issues) for Lightning. the report is printed to screen in terminal, and generated as a markdown file for easy submission.

-`pod seed` will remove boilerplate to allow users to begin their own projects.
+`pod init` will remove boilerplate to allow users to begin their own projects.

-Files removed by `pod seed`:
+Files removed by `pod init`:

 - cached MNIST data found in `data/cache/PodDataset`
 - training splits found in `data/training_split`